s0undt3ch/sq-black/README.md

 # SaltStack opionated Black

-This is black, with a patched behaviour to suite SaltStack's own formating rules
+This is [black](https://github.com/ambv/black), with a patched behaviour to suite SaltStack's own formatting choices/rules.